-We believe SABA Academy provides certain unique advantages over other educational experiences:
+We believe R.I.S.E.
+Academy provides certain unique advantages over other educational experiences:

 - Superb Curriculum for Math, Science, Language Arts, and Social Studies approved by Santa Clara County and the State of California.

-- Art, Physical Education, and Computer Sciences classes.
+- Art, Physical Education, Life Skills, Foreign Languages, and Computer Sciences classes.

 - Low student to teacher ratio with personal attention for each child.

 Academic Subjects are defined as the following: language arts, mathematics, science and social studies.
-Enrichment Classes are defined as physical education, art and computer.
+Enrichment Classes are defined as physical education, foreign languages, art and computer.

-Of primary importance is the ability for SABA Academy students to be proficient in reading, writing, listening and speaking of the English language.
-After reviewing many textbooks, speaking with other private schools, reviewing what highly ranked public schools choose, and speaking with professional teachers, the Education Committee chose the Houghton Mifflin series, Reading which follows the California State Frameworks for grades Pre-K, Kindergarten to Fifth Grade.
+At R.I.S.E.
+Academy we want our students to be proficient in reading, writing, listening and speaking of the English language.
+After reviewing many textbooks, speaking with other private schools, reviewing what highly ranked public schools choose, and speaking with professional teachers, the Education Committee chose the Houghton Mifflin series which follows the California State Framework.
 From the basic sounds and shapes of the letters of the alphabet to the recognition of words, and the completion of short novels and more complex examples of readings, the Houghton Mifflin series incorporates a whole-language program.

 The Education Committee chose the Saxon math program not only because it follows the California State Frameworks, and is recognized by schools across the nation as one of the best programs for the teaching of mathematics, but because it presents math in a manner that is more successful in its approach than many other similar programs.
 This has been confirmed by many private schools in the local Bay Area, as well as being used by private schools across the country.